ntm-development/natebot-guide/guide/general/invite.md

 ![Step 1](./images/invite1.png)

-**Step 3:** Select permissions that you want Nate Bot granted to.
+**Step 3:** Select the permissions that you want Nate Bot granted to.
 We will never ask for **Administrator** and/or **Mention Everyone**.
 After you've selected the permissions, click on <kbd>Authorize</kbd>.
 You might need to complete a captcha before it's in your server.

 ![Step 2](./images/invite2.png)